-‘Dementia’ is a broader term for the many illnesses involving the decline of mental ability, including Alzheimer’s Disease and Vascular Dementia.
+‘Dementia’ is a broader term for the many illnesses involving the decline of mental ability.
+Types of dementia include Alzheimer’s Disease, Lewy Body Dementia, and Vascular Dementia.

 What About the Carers’ Health

-Dementia caregivers can become responsible for their loved ones finances, house cleaning and maintenance, grocery shopping and meal preparation, as well as emotional support.
-The added responsibilities can be overwhelming, and can often lead to caregiver burnout.
+Dementia care by a family member is stressful, especially when the family caregiver has other responsibilities, such as his or her own family or career.
+Dementia caregivers can become responsible for their loved ones finances, house cleaning and maintenance, activities of daily living, and emotional support.
+The added responsibilities are overwhelming and often lead to caregiver burnout.

 About Our Dementia Care Services